 The very fact of the Social Housing Green Paper is therefore a stark and welcome change but the responsibility to turn the current perception on its head falls heavy on the providers of social housing.

 At Radian our Community Involvement team is working hard to challenge this stigma head on and recently finished filming for the Benefit to Society See The Person campaign, which seeks to combat the stigma by showing the person behind it.

-During November and December, we filmed customers in their place of work or in their home, following the same structure of the Benefit to Society campaign.
+We’ve been filming our customers in their place of work or in their home, following the same structure of the Benefit to Society campaign.